smartcontractkit/external-adapters-js/.changeset/curvy-eels-think.md

 '@chainlink/kaiko-adapter': minor
 ---

-Refactor getIncludesOptions to be a generic util method in bootstrap
+Refactor getIncludesOptions to be a generic util.getPairOptions method in bootstrap